The Pain of Perfectionism | Writer Anxieties, OCD and Coping Mechanism

 2) word count goal,

 You read your edited work and again find several holes.
 You find tangential stories which are not really driving the main plot or main argument that you are making.
 You remove them.

 My first book Naked Soul: The Erotic Love Poems was written and published this way.
 I sent a manuscript with 150 poems and finally selected 95 for publishing.
-Then I added 13 more poems (post round one edits) and made changes to the Introduction and book’s back matter.
+Then I later added 13 more poems (during various rounds of editing) and made changes to the Introduction and book’s back matter.

 “Everyone has talent.
 What is rare is the courage to follow the talent to the dark place where it leads.” – Erica Jong

 The “courage” in the above quote is highly important.
 I think us writers are actually too hard on ourselves at times, but the very nature of the beast dictates that we will be judged.

 Writing invites judgment; judgment from others and judgment from ourselves, but we are probably our own harshest critics when we should really be kinder to ourselves.